suspex0/ProxyJect/README.md

 - Fix show_console for stub64
 - Add x86 support the dll and proxy
 - Add encrypt loader and proxy communication
-- Add unlink proxy module
+- Add unlink own module in proxy
 - Add some generic options to randomize the proxy and loader
 - Add update checker
 - Add multiple injection methods with random auto selection option